 What if your method doesn't work for me or I simply don't have time?

 If that's the case there is a good alternative: Focus on the company's account cancellation rate.
 If you know that percentage, you can skip the bad ones and check out the good boys.
-Cancellation should be not more than 1 or maybe 2 percent.
-This means that 1 or 2 out of every 100 account holders cancels the account.
+Cancellation should be not more than 5 percent.
+This means that 5 out of every 100 account holders cancels the account.
 The real shortcut however, is to click the banner at the top of this page and your will probably find what you are looking for.

 In general clients will get a more personalized service and it will be easier to customize web hosting packages according to the customer's needs and requirements.

 Can you give some examples of difficult questions?

 Yes, you could use the following example questions to test providers before making a commitment:

 What is the maximum number of sites that you allow on one server and why?